Why Motorcyclists Need Armored Riding Gloves

 Saving Your Fingers

 Fingers are fragile things.
 It doesn't take a lot to get them to snap.
-And any wreck, no matter how minor, is more than capable of breaking a few fingers.
+Any wreck, no matter how minor, is more than capable of breaking a few fingers.

 Once you break a finger, there's no guarantee it will ever heal up well enough to gain back its full range of motion.